 Designing packaging in a smarter way can have a big impact on sustainability – raw materials can be used more efficiently, and the package can be made more easy to transport, use and recycle.
 In cooperation with our customers, Metsä Board's packaging analysis and design services develops innovative, ecological and user-friendly packaging solutions that meet the needs of consumers of the future.

 In terms of sustainability, the ideal packaging protects the packed product, is fit-for-purpose, saves resources and minimises the environmental impact across the value chain.
 Explore Why packaging matters

 Metsä Board’s paperboard products are designed to be recycled.
 Using recyclable materials such as fresh fibre is an important way to save natural resources and support circular economy.
 In Europe, paperboard packaging has the highest rate of recycling when compared to other packaging material categories such as glass, metal and plastics.
 However, ultimately recyclability is still dependent upon the local collection and recycling options available in each market.

 Paper and paperboard have many advantages when it comes to recycling:

-- Paperboard is already now widely recycled – in Europe over 80% of paper and paperboard packaging is recycled.
-In the USA, the corresponding figure is 75%.
+- Paperboard is already now widely recycled – in Europe 83% of paper and paperboard packaging is collected for recycling.
+In the USA, the corresponding figure is 81%.